Travel & Touring | WA Things To Do

 Lake Hillier (or the ‘Pink Lake’) is of WA’s most photographed and recognisable landmarks.
 Situated on Middle Island within the Recherche Archipelago, the Lake is landlocked, making the stunning pink salt stand out even more in contrast with the white sand and turquoise waters surrounding it.

-Though you can view it by boat, the best way to view Lake Hillier is from above.
-Take a scenic flight in a light plane or helicopter to see this naturally-occurring beauty for yourself.
+The best way to view Lake Hillier is from above.
+Take a scenic flight in a small plane to see this naturally-occurring beauty for yourself.
+To see the lake at ground-level, land on Middle Island from a helicopter and learn about local pirate 'Black Jack Anderson'.

 7. Visit WA's Stonehenge